 Indeed, many men in stable relationships with transsexuals are so because they desire partners who are happy to play conventional roles.
 As the feminist movement has evolved into female supremacism, men have become disinclined to accept the bargain on offer, of being a doormat in exchange for occasional sex.
 Ladyboys are just as keen on sex as men are and they provide a desirable, practical alternative to entitled women.
 After all, they want you to put them on a pedestal, to hold open doors for them and to protect them.
-It is hardly an inconvenience for someone, whose entire life is focussed on being a sex object, to be treated as one.
+It is hardly an inconvenience for someone, whose entire life is focussed on being successful as woman, to be treated as one.

 The supply of sex

 A ladyboy/transsexual runs as roughshod over this strategy as she does over the New Gay Man.
 TShe makes the wildest sex imaginable available to her partners, more or less on demand, and all she asks in return is to be treated like a lady.
 How could it possibly be gay to accommodate that?

 It is not ‘homophobic’ to refuse to be labelled as something one is not.
 By refusing to accept the claims on our lives that leftist agitators make, we stand for our own freedom of choice and ultimately, the most important human right that we have: the ownership of our own bodies and lives.
 We are not beholden to collectivist groups that would use us for their political gain and we do not have to accept the social roles they would cast us in.